 At Roozengaarde’s entrance is a display garden five acres (20-thousand square metres) in size with over 200-thousand bulbs and a Dutch windmill.
 For me, I wanted to reach the highlight as quickly as possible: the adjacent 25-acre (101-thousand square metres) field with endless rows of tulips.

-Admission to Roozengaarde is $7 USD for adults, parking in their lots is free, and their garden and fields are open daily from 9am to 7pm.
+(2022:) Admission to Roozengaarde is $15 USD (parking included).
+During the festival, their garden and fields are open daily 9am to 7pm; open 8am on weekends.

 If you choose to travel on the slower yet rewarding Chuckanut Drive:

 and if you want to go a little out of the way:

 Click on the arrow-window icon at the upper-left corner of the map below for the legend.